Counselling Brisbane | Time to change? Want to be Happy? See a Brisbane Counsellor and Take Control of Your Life

 As we get older we become more aware of our problems and our negative Behaviours.
 If we do not address these issues then we might find ourselves leading unhappy, unfulfilling and disappointing lives full of unhealthy habits, time-wasting and an overall sense that we have failed to live up to our true potential or live our lives to the full.

 Problematic behaviours, personal and life issues should be treated with the same level of openness as physical health and fitness.
 This is reflected in my counselling service.
 Booking a therapy session can be your first step to making major positive changes in your life.
-While there are many different counselling services to choose from in Brisbane, my modern, results focused, psychological approach has a proven track record of success.
+While there are many different Brisbane counselling services to choose from, my modern, results focused, psychological approach has a proven track record of success.

 You are not alone.

-A hugely significant proportion of Brisbane’s population are struggling with issues such as drinking, gambling, being unhappy, frustration, lack of direction and lack of motivation.
+A hugely significant proportion of Brisbane’s population struggles with issues such as drinking, gambling, being unhappy, frustration, lack of direction and lack of motivation.

-I have now seen over 3,000 counselling clients in Brisbane from professional athletes to politicians and business owners to council workers and many of the problems seem to be nearly identical despite age, salary, job or gender.
+I have now seen over 3,000 counselling clients in Brisbane from professional athletes to tradies to politicians to business owners to council workers and many of the problems seem to be nearly identical despite age, salary, job or gender.